 “Oatmeal has a long history—and equally solid biological basis—for its anti-itch effects,” says Dr. Adam Friedman, an associate professor of dermatology at George Washington School of Medicine and Health Sciences in Washington, DC.
 You can find creams containing colloidal oatmeal in any drugstore, or you can make a paste by mixing equal parts oatmeal and water; apply it to the bite for 10 minutes, then rinse.

-These home remedies for poison ivy can help relieve itching and reduce the chance that the rash might spread to other parts of your body.
+These home remedies for poison ivy can help relieve itching.

 Aloe for burns

 “Aloe is a very soothing remedy for burns,” says Dr. Purvisha Patel, a dermatologist and the creator of a line of skin care products.
 One study demonstrated it was more effective than other treatments for second-degree burns.
 Make sure you use pure aloe, not a scented version.
 If you own an aloe plant, simply cut open a leaf and apply the liquid directly to the affected area.
 For serious burns, you should still see a doctor.

 Don’t miss these other surprising treatments for burns.

 To create your own corn-softening compound, crush five or six uncoated aspirin tablets into a fine powder.
 Mix the powder thoroughly with one half teaspoon of lemon juice and one half teaspoon of water.
 Dab the paste onto the thickened skin, lay a piece of plastic wrap on top, and cover the plastic with a heated towel.
 Remove everything after 10 minutes and gently scrub away the loosened skin with a pumice stone.
 Of course, you shouldn’t try this if you are allergic to aspirin.

 Always follow this advice if you want to avoid sore feet.